labseven/ComSci-BlackDeath/reports/updated_final_report.md

 The number of not yet susceptible people drops rapidly as cities in the simulation get reinfected and the number of susceptible and infected people increases.
 As people start to die more frequently, the number of not yet susceptible people stabilizes since infection is slowing due to mortality.

-This indicates that our modified SIR model is working as expected; the population transitions from state to state, and when mortality and infection rates are equal, mortality is limiting transmission.
+This indicates that our modified SIR model is working as expected; the population transitions from state to state, and when mortality and infection rates are equal, mortality limits transmission.
 It also demonstrates that the entire population is not getting wiped out.

 ## Results
+GV study the relationship between centrality and reinfections.
+Figure {}, shows the relationship between degree and number of reinfections.
+Reinfections increase proportionally with degree.
+This further confirms GV's conclusions that central cities were infected more often.
+Next, we analyze how changing disease parameters affects the outcomes.

 ![Figure 4: Reinfections vs Degree](media/reinfections_vs_degree.png)

 Figure 4: Reinfections vs Degree

-Figure {}, shows the relationship between degree and number of reinfections.
-Reinfections increase proportionally with degree.

-Degree centrality is one of the network attributes GV use in their analysis.
-Figure {} shows that in our model, central cities also get reinfected more often.
-Next, we analyze how changing disease parameters affects the simulation.

 ![4 Plots](media/4_plots.png)

 Figure 7: how modifying Mortality rate and Transmission rate affect reinfections vs degree

 In Figure {} we plot degree vs. reinfections with different parameters for mortality and transmission rates.
 All graphs show a linear relationship between degree and number of reinfections.
-This shows that our interpretation is robust, i.e., it holds true for a wide range of input parameters.
+This shows that our conclusion is robust, i.e., it holds true for a wide range of input parameters.

 Interestingly, when the mortality rate is high (top left), the relationship is less clear.
 In this case, the infected population dies in a few time steps, so their exposure to susceptible people and other cities is short.
-The effect is very similar to a low transmission rate between cities (bottom right).
+The effect is very similar to setting the transmission rate between cities low (bottom right).

-## Results
+## Interpretation
 Ultimately, our extension added nothing substantial to the GV model other than making it much more complicated.
 The GV model shows that central cities are infected more often, and our model has the same property.
 We are able to show that our results are robust to a wide range of parameters, so at least our model is not overfitting.
 The extra complexity does generate much more data, but we do not have the analytical skills to discover any original results from it.

 ## References